To make a secure gift online:

 Gifts can be directed to existing scholarship funds, or new scholarships can be created and named based on specific giving thresholds.
 Please feel free to contact Charley Thompson at 802-656-3944 or Charley.Thompson@uvm.edu. for more information.

-The University is in the early stages of planning the largest capital project in its history and this STEM initiative will surely have a profound effect on the College of Engineering and Mathematical Sciences.
-Involving Cook and Votey Halls as well as a new building to be constructed between Williams and Cook halls, this multi-disciplinary complex will dramatically evolve research and pedagogy in the areas of engineering and the life and mathematical sciences.
+The University is in the early stages of constructing the largest capital project in its history and this STEM initiative will transform the College of Engineering and Mathematical Sciences.
+The STEM Complex will see Angell and Cook Halls replaced by a new five story state of the art research and laboratory building, and a new five story classroom and technology equipped classroom building.
+At the same time the labs in Votey Hall will receive extensive renovations, and Votey will be physically connected to the new buildings by a bridge creating the STEM Complex.
+This multi-disciplinary complex will dramatically evolve research and pedagogy in the areas of engineering and the life and mathematical sciences.
 This project will leverage different funding sources including donations from engaged friends and alumni.
-CEMS sees this as a transformational opportunity to augment the excellent work that is being done around campus by gathering the talents in a modern facility for the future.
+CEMS sees this as a transformational opportunity to augment the excellent work that is being done around campus by gathering talents in a modern facility for the future.

 Increasingly, research is no longer the privilege of graduate students and student-faculty collaboration is taking place earlier and earlier in the academic career of CEMS students.
 This is a natural extension of the strong relationships built between students and research faculty.
 Opportunities include the Richard Barrett Research Program and Undergraduate Research Endeavors Competitive Awards